Please throw us a safari-related question.

 What about malaira?

-Follow a few simple health rules, and malaria isn't a big problem.
-We advise you visit your dotor and discuss anti-malarial options.
+Follow a few simple health rules, and malaria is not a big problem.
+We advise you visit your dotor or tropical disease clinic and discuss anti-malarial options.
 We ALWAYS have access to both preventative and treatment medicines.

 Are the safaris dangerous?

 Let's not beat aroud the bush.
 We don't take you to Disneyland; we visit the wild!
 There is always an element of danger wherever you are in the world, but dangers come in many forms and our protocols have kept us safe so far!
-We firmly believe that we are more in danger in Europe and the west, than we have ever been in the bush!
+We firmly believe that we have been in more danger in Europe and the west, than we have ever been in the bush!